What Is Channel Conflict? & How To Avoid It [Full Guide]

 Selling directly to the end user is typically the best way to maintain profit margins.
 Channel partners offer access to existing networks and customer bases without having to spend cash on marketing efforts.
 However, when multiple partners are involved, there are bound to be issues.

-"Channel partners offer access to existing networks and customer bases without having to spend cash on marketing efforts."
+âChannel partners offer access to existing networks and customer bases without having to spend cash on marketing efforts.â

 These types of conflicts can happen when partners compete over the same customer base, leading to a price war or oversaturation.
-Numerous other types of conflicts exist, and they primarily start because expectations and contracts weren’t properly defined.
+Numerous other types of conflicts exist, and they primarily start because expectations and contracts werenât properly defined, highlighting the importance of managing channel partner relationships effectively.

 3 Main Causes of Channel Conflict